kesava-karri/the-odin-project/projects/data-structures-design/Binary Search Trees/Note.md

     - And that someone should be the next biggest number; which would be the left most node on the right subtree to still maintain the BST ordering rule;
   - Checkout [this](https://youtu.be/wcIRPqTR3Kc?si=ItoB_OZP34vyyIkG) video to understand visually w an example BST

+- Great Viz tool for Binary Search Tree & most of it's operations - [link](https://visualgo.net/en/bst);

+- Height is defined as the number of edges in the longest path from a given node to a leaf node.
+  - The fundamental concept of tree height calculation is:
+    - The height of a null node should be -1
+    - The height of a leaf node should be 0
+    - For any other node, its height is 1 + the maximum height of its children

 ### learnings thru mistakes